Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 - Fever may occur.

-Mucus only poop can be a result of the affection of your rectum with either Crohn’s or ulcerative colitis.
-Either inflammation or ulcers lead to increased mucus in the rectum which can come out without poop.
+Mucus only poop can be a result of the affection of your rectal canal with either Crohn’s or ulcerative colitis.
+Either inflammation or ulcers lead to increased mucus in the rectal canal which can come out without poop.

 The diagnosis of Inflammatory bowel disease usually requires colonoscopy.
 It is treated with medications that decrease inflammation and suppress immunity (such as corticosteroids) (ref).

 8- Irritable bowel syndrome (especially the diarrhea-predominant form).